sawsanzaky/Snake-Game/README.md

 # Snake-Game
-this is a Tutorial for Kids or Begginer Developers  for How to implement Snake Game 🐍🐍🐍🐍 in PYthon let’s have a quick look at all the sub-bits that build the Snake Game in Python:
+this is a Tutorial for Kids or Beginner Developers  for How to implement Snake Game 🐍🐍🐍🐍 in PYthon let’s have a quick look at all the sub-bits that build the Snake Game in Python:

 1.Installing Pygame